 Throughout the child custody mediation, the counselor acts as a neutral between the parties and guides the dialogue with the goal of reaching a resolution that is acceptable to both parties and, most importantly, reflects the best interests of the child(ren).

 While parties do not appear with an attorney for a child custody mediation, it is very advisable for parties to consult with an attorney prior to the mediation date.
 An attorney can assist in the preparation of the proposals and assist in constructing a list of specific concerns about the other party.
 Choosing an attorney who also specializes in mediation is also advisable, so that the attorney is well-suited to act as a trustworthy source of knowledge and information about how to approach the mediation from a strategic perspective as well as advise on how to navigate and manage the complex emotions that accompany the process.

 To their detriment, many parties do not think to consult with an attorney prior to a child custody mediation.
 Instead, they choose to wait until they appear in court.
 In our experience, this is a big mistake and puts the party at a severe disadvantage.

 Prior to the court hearing, the counselor will create a report which outlines the custody arrangement reached by the parties or the counselor’s recommendations for any pending issues; the counselor will provide the report to the court.
 At the hearing, the judge will review the counselor’s report and then issue court orders.

 As such, waiting until you appear in court to retain an attorney is ill-advised, as the counselor has already compiled his or her recommendations based on the discussions that occurred during the child custody mediation.
-It is in your, and your child(ren)’s, best interest to consult a family law attorney prior to a child custody mediation in order to prepare for this difficult event.
+It is in your, and your child(ren)’s, best interest to consult an attorney prior to a child custody mediation in order to prepare for this difficult event.